Medieval & Renaissance Studies Center

 The MRSC director (currently two co-directors) has functions analogous to those of the chair of an academic unit.
 Routine program and budgetary duties are handled at this level.
 Currently serving three-year terms ending in April of 2014 are professors John Howe (History) and Connie Scarborough (CMLL).
 The director(s) is elected by the Affiliated Faculty members and approved by the Dean of the College of Arts & Sciences.

 The MRSC board consists of seven persons who broadly represent the affiliated faculty members and some major areas of study.
 The board sets center policy, approves applications for affiliated faculty membership, and offers advice to the director(s).
 Minutes of board meetings are distributed to all the affiliated faculty members.
-Currently serving three-year terms ending in April of 2014 are Julie Nelson Couch (English), Janis Eliott (Art), John Howe (History), Brian McFadden (English), Connie Scarborough (CMLL), and Angela Marianni Smith (Music).
+Currently serving three-year terms ending in April of 2014 are Julie Nelson Couch (English), Janis Elliott (Art), John Howe (History), Brian McFadden (English), Connie Scarborough (CMLL), Angela Marianni Smith (Music), and Abigail Swingen (History).

 MRSC Board (August 23, 2012): from left, Swingen, Couch, Scarborough, Marianni Smith, Elliott, Howe (McFadden temporarily absent)